githubtraining/example-rebase-orphan-branch/README.md

 Applying: A random change of 11338 to main4.md
 ```

-The resulting branches will look like our expected output as the `master` branch has been added to the `combined` branch.
-Here is what we are left with after branch cleanup:
+The resulting branches will look like the expected output.
+The master branch has been added to the combined branch.
+Here is what the repo looks like after branch cleanup:

 ![Finalized Branches](expected-output.png)

-We now have inserted the feature branch into the master branch and have a clean line of history.
-However, that brings up an important `warning`.
-When using rebase you rewrite history.
-Because the sha of each rebased commit has been changed you are now out of sync with origin and anyone else's branch.
-If this has been done on the main server before making the repo available there shouldn't be an issue.
-If this has been done in an actively used repo you will need to force push your changes to the server and coordinate with everyone who has the codebase to make sure they get the new changes.
-A `force` push should be a **very** rare occurrence.